Our goals for this application cycle based on the Association of Professors of Dermatology Program Director Task Force:

 - Our program will use a supplemental application to assist in holistic review of candidates.

 - UF Dermatology will be participating in the supplemental ERAS application offered through the AAMC’s ERAS program.

 - Applicants will be required to complete the MyERAS application

 - Most dermatology programs will utilize the supplemental ERAS application.
 For more information, please see AAMC’s website.

 - Letters of recommendation

-- Interviews will be held virtually for both internal and external candidates to ensure equity.
+- UF Dermatology interviews will be held in-person for external candidates to ensure equity.

 Additional Recommendations to Students

-- We understand that many research projects and volunteer experiences have been halted, delayed, or changed secondary to the COVID-19 pandemic.
-Efforts that students have put forth in these areas are valuable and will be taken into account by programs during application review regardless of outcome.
+We understand that many research projects and volunteer experiences have been halted, delayed, or changed secondary to the COVID-19 pandemic.
+Efforts that students have put forth in these areas are valuable and will be considered by programs during application review regardless of outcome.

-- For US allopathic first-time applicants, we recommend applying to at most 40-60 programs.
+For US allopathic and osteopathic first-time applicants, we recommend applying to at most 40-60 programs.
 Applicants are encouraged to seek individualized advice from dermatology and medical school advisors to guide their decision regarding number of applications to submit.
-This advice should account for USMLE Step scores, clerkship grades, research, and extracurricular activities.
+This advice should account for USMLE Step scores, COMPLEX scores, clerkship grades, research, and extracurricular activities.